wheybags/visualstudio/README.md

 Set the `node['visualstudio']['source']` attribute to the download location of the VisualStudio ISO and add 'visualstudio::default' to your runlist.
 For example: http://example.com/installs

-By default this cookbook assumes you're installing VisualStudio 2012 Ultimate.
+By default this cookbook assumes you're installing VisualStudio 2013 Ultimate with update 4.
 If you'd like to install another version set the 'edition' attribute to: 'professional', 'premium', or 'testprofessional'.

 # Attributes